devnulldevnull/multisearch/README.md

 Usage: https://multisearchtabs.github.io?thing1=foo&thing2=bar&thing3=etc

+To use bing, add 'bing=' as a parameter.

-The parameter names can be anything, it will open a tab for every parameter.
+The parameter names can be anything (except 'bing'), it will open a tab for every parameter.